carbon-language/carbon-lang/llvm/docs/LangRef.rst

 instructions (loads, stores, memory-accessing calls, etc.) that carry ``noalias`` metadata can specifically be specified not to alias with some other collection of memory access instructions that carry ``alias.scope`` metadata.
-Each type of metadata specifies a list of scopes, and when evaluating an aliasing query, if one of the instructions has a scope in its ``alias.scope`` list that is identical to a scope in the other instruction's ``noalias`` list, or is a descendant (in the scope hierarchy) of a scope in the other instruction's ``noalias`` list , then the two memory accesses are assumed not to alias.
+Each type of metadata specifies a list of scopes where each scope has an id and a domain.
+When evaluating an aliasing query, if for some some domain, the set of scopes with that domain in one instruction's ``alias.scope`` list is a subset of (or qual to) the set of scopes for that domain in another instruction's ``noalias`` list, then the two memory accesses are assumed not to alias.

-The metadata identifying each scope is itself a list containing one or two entries.
+The metadata identifying each domain is itself a list containing one or two entries.
+The first entry is the name of the domain.
+Note that if the name is a string then it can be combined accross functions and translation units.
+A self-reference can be used to create globally unique domain names.
+A descriptive string may optionally be provided as a second list entry.

+The metadata identifying each scope is also itself a list containing two or three entries.
 The first entry is the name of the scope.
 Note that if the name is a string then it can be combined accross functions and translation units.
 A self-reference can be used to create globally unique scope names.
-Optionally, a metadata reference to a parent scope can be provided as a second entry in the list.
+A metadata reference to the scope's domain is the second entry.
+A descriptive string may optionally be provided as a third list entry.

 For example,

 .. code-block:: llvm

-    ; A root scope (which doubles as a list of itself):
+    ; Two scope domains:
     !0 = metadata !{metadata !0}

-    ; Two child scopes (which must be self-referential to avoid being "uniqued"):
-    !1 = metadata !{metadata !2} ; A list containing only scope !2
+    !1 = metadata !{metadata !1}

+    ; Some scopes in these domains:
-    !2 = metadata !{metadata !2, metadata !0} ; Scope !2 is a descendant of scope !0
+    !2 = metadata !{metadata !2, metadata !0}
+    !3 = metadata !{metadata !3, metadata !0}
+    !4 = metadata !{metadata !4, metadata !1}

+    ; Some scope lists:
-    !3 = metadata !{metadata !4} ; A list containing only scope !4
+    !5 = metadata !{metadata !4} ; A list containing only scope !4
-    !4 = metadata !{metadata !4, metadata !0} ; Scope !4 is a descendant of scope !0
+    !6 = metadata !{metadata !4, metadata !3, metadata !2}
+    !7 = metadata !{metadata !3}

     ; These two instructions don't alias:
-    %0 = load float* %c, align 4, !alias.scope !0
+    %0 = load float* %c, align 4, !alias.scope !5
-    store float %0, float* %arrayidx.i, align 4, !noalias !0
+    store float %0, float* %arrayidx.i, align 4, !noalias !5

-    ; These two instructions may alias (scope !2 and scope !4 are peers):
+    ; These two instructions also don't alias (for domain !1, the set of scopes ; in the !alias.scope equals that in the !noalias list):
-    %2 = load float* %c, align 4, !alias.scope !1
+    %2 = load float* %c, align 4, !alias.scope !5
-    store float %2, float* %arrayidx.i2, align 4, !noalias !3
+    store float %2, float* %arrayidx.i2, align 4, !noalias !6

-    ; These two instructions don't alias (scope !2 is a descendant of scope !0 ; and the store does not alias with anything in scope !0 or any of its descendants):
+    ; These two instructions don't alias (for domain !0, the set of scopes in ; the !noalias list is not a superset of, or equal to, the scopes in the ; !alias.scope list):
-    %2 = load float* %c, align 4, !alias.scope !1
-    store float %0, float* %arrayidx.i, align 4, !noalias !0

-    ; These two instructions may alias:
-    %2 = load float* %c, align 4, !alias.scope !0
+    %2 = load float* %c, align 4, !alias.scope !6
-    store float %0, float* %arrayidx.i, align 4, !noalias !1
+    store float %0, float* %arrayidx.i, align 4, !noalias !7

 '``fpmath``' Metadata
 ^^^^^^^^^^^^^^^^^^^^^